tejupat89/seamless-remote-shell/README.md

 ***

-**Installation**
+###Installation and Setup
-1. Download zip folder or clone the repo : `git clone https://github.com/tejupat89/seamless-remote-shell.git`
+ Download zip folder or clone the repo : `git clone https://github.com/tejupat89/seamless-remote-shell.git`
-2. Before running the Makefile:
- install flex using the command `sudo apt-get install flex`
- install bison using the command `sudo agt-get install bison`
+    Lets consider an example where we mount 2 remote servers on our local machine and then perform an operation that involves files from both machines.

+ **Establish passwordless ssh login between the hosts involved in the operation.**
+ Lets say the 2 remote hosts are user1@server1(host1) and user2@server2(host2).
+ It is required that passwordless login is setup between the local machine and the remote hosts and also between the remote hosts themselves.
+Lets consider an example of establishing passwordless login between local machine and host1:
+        1. Create public and private keys on local host using `ssh-keygen`
+        2. copy your local host's public key to the remote host using `ssh-copy-id -i ~/.ssh/id_rsa.pub host1`.
+           ssh-copy-id copies the local-host’s public key to the remote-host’s authorized_keys file. ssh-copy-id also assigns proper permission to the remote-host’s home, ~/.ssh, and ~/.ssh/authorized_keys.
+        3. Try logging into host1 via ssh and it shouldn't require you to enter a password now : `ssh host1`
+        4. To establish passwordless login from1 host1 to host2, ssh into host1 and repeat the first 3 steps for
+           copying public keys to host2.
+        5. To establish passwordless login from1 host2 to host1, ssh into host2 and repeat the first 3 steps for
+           copying public keys to host1.

+ **Mounting the remote hosts via sshfs**
+ Now that passwordless ssh login is established between the hosts, mount the hosts on local machine via sshfs:
+    1. To mount host1 on directory dir1 on local machine: `sshfs host1: dir1`
+    2. To mount host2 on directory dir2 on local machine: `sshfs host2: dir2`

+ **Start the shell**
-3. Go to the src folder inside the repository.
+    1. Go to the src folder inside the downloaded repository on your machine.
-4. run `make all`
+    2. run `make all`
-5. start the shell with the following command `./example`
+    3. You need to have flex(a scanner generator) and bison (a parser generator) installed on the local machine.
+They can be installed by running `sudo apt-get install flex` and `sudo apt-get install bison`.
+    4. Enter commands at the prompt.
+The shell doesn't recognize the home sign (~).
+So you will have to specify the complete filepath for each file you use in the operation. e.g consider the following command :
+    `cat /home/dir1/remote_file1 /home/dir2/remote_file2 | wc`